 Speak to an expert about family offset mortgages

 Get expert guidance before making a decision about how best to help your child get a foot on the property ladder.
-At Trinity Finance, our mortgage brokers – located throughout Kent, London and Edinburgh – can discuss your circumstances and explain family offset mortgages and the alternative options in more detail with you.
+At Trinity Finance, our mortgage brokers – located throughout Kent, London and Edinburgh – are ready to help you.
+They can discuss your circumstances and explain family offset mortgages and the alternative options in more detail with you.

-Simply give us a call on 01322 907 000 or send us an email at email@example.com to take steps towards helping your child buy a property.
+Simply give us a call on 01322 907 000 to take steps towards helping your child buy a property.
+If you prefer, send us an email at firstname.lastname@example.org.
 With unrestricted access to the market, you can rest assured you’ll be offered the best deals available to suit the needs of both you and your child.